pspencer53/vox-recorder/README.md

 ./vox-recorder.py

-Audio recordings will be saved to ~/vox-records.
-Save file type is wav.
+Audio recordings will be saved to a defined directory.
+The file type is wav.
 Audio file names are timestamped eg,

     voxrecord-20180705222631-20180705222639.wav

-Use another application to select recording soundcard you like to use, like pavucontrol.
+Uses pulseaudio so that the Python program can multitask both recieving audio and creating output files concurrently.

 ## Licence